It’s unlikely that a day goes by where you don’t reach for your credit card.

 The finance charge is just another name for the amount you may have to pay for carrying debt on your credit card.
 It’s made up of your APR, fees and other various costs your company may charge you for borrowing, represented as either a flat fee or a percentage of what you borrowed.

-Another reason to read the fine print?
 Different credit card companies may have different numbers upon which they calculate your finance charge; some may base it on your average daily balance, others may base it on the outstanding balance at the beginning of your billing cycle, and still others may base it on the average daily balance of your current and previous billing cycle.

 4. Credit Limit

 If this is your first credit card, your lender will likely start by assigning you a low credit limit, say $800.
-But once you’ve proven that you can responsibly pay your bills on time and aren’t regularly maxing out your card, they’ll likely be willing to bump it up, bit by bit.
+But once you’ve proven that you can responsibly pay your bills on time and aren’t regularly maxing out your card, they’ll likely bump it up, bit by bit.

 A higher credit limit can do your credit score some good.
 That’s because a factor in calculating your score is your credit utilization rate, or the amount you owe on your card divided by your total credit limit.
 So if you have a $500 balance on a card with a $2,000 limit, your credit utilization rate is 25%.
 The lower your credit utilization rate, the better it is for your credit score; a higher credit line can help you lower your percentage.